Affine cipher: Decryption

 In this decryption example, the ciphertext that will be decrypted is the ciphertext from the encryption example.
 The corresponding decryption function is D(y) = 21(y − b) mod 26, where a^{−1} is calculated to be 21, and b is 8.
 To begin, write the numeric equivalents to each letter in the ciphertext, as shown in the table below.

 Now, the next step is to compute 21(y − 8), and then take the remainder when that result is divided by 26.
 The following table shows the results of both computations.

 The final step in decrypting the ciphertext is to use the table to convert numeric values back into letters.
 The plaintext in this decryption is AFFINECIPHER.
 Below is the table with the final step completed.

 Entire alphabet encoded

 To make encrypting and decrypting quicker, the entire alphabet can be encrypted to create a one-to-one map between the letters of the cleartext and the ciphertext.
 In this example, the one-to-one map would be the following:

 Programming examples

-The following Python code can be used to encrypt text with the affine cipher:# Prints a transposition table for an affine cipher.
+The following Python code encrypts text with the affine cipher: